AmitDeka/create-tailwind-template/README.md

   npm start
 ```

-After typing the last command it will server the website in http://localhost:3000/ to see your app.
+After typing the last command it will server the website in http://localhost:5000/ to see your app.
-When you’re ready to deploy to production, create a minified bundle with `npm run build`.

 ## Create an website